-The fruit fly is one of the most common, and one of the smallest flies found in the home.
+The fruit fly (often called a gnat) is one of the most common, and one of the smallest flies found in the home.
 It is often unknowingly brought into the home on fresh fruits and vegetables.

 If you can get close enough, you can easily identify this tiny fly by its proportionately large red eyes.
 In addition, it:

 - is about 1/10 to 1/5 inch in length.

 - has a yellowish-brown to brown body.

 - has black rings across its abdomen.